christianmkg/mkgmarketingweb/_posts/2012-08-10-using-social-media-to-make-a-difference.md

 <img class="aligncenter size-full wp-image-1413" title="caltrain twitter services" src="http://mkgmediagroup.com/wp-content/uploads/2012/08/Screen-Shot-2012-08-10-at-10.01.09-AM.png" alt="" width="513" height="232" />

-Any time a train is delayed / running ahead of schedule, <a href="http://twitter.com/caltrain" target="_blank">Caltrain</a>Â will post it on their official Twitter feed forÂ travelersÂ convenience.
+Any time a train is delayed / running ahead of schedule, <a href="http://twitter.com/caltrain" target="_blank">Caltrain</a> will post it on their official Twitter feed for travelers convenience.

 <em>But you don't just need an army to manage bad press ...</em>

 <em></em>A social army can help your brand grow.
 Establish dominance in your space.
 Become a trusted resource for news and information in real time.

-A great example of a social army focused on growth is theÂ <a href="http://devils.nhl.com/club/news.htm?id=614528" target="_blank">New Jersey Devil's 'Mission Control'</a>Â group.
+A great example of a social army focused on growth is the <a href="http://devils.nhl.com/club/news.htm?id=614528" target="_blank">New Jersey Devil's 'Mission Control'</a> group.

 Mission Control is an unpaid group of up to 25 daily volunteers that manage and develop the NHL teams' social footprint across the web.